matt-42/iod/README.md

 of json objects, the total code size of the generated parsers will be bigger than a generic dynamic parser.

+Note on memory allocation: While the parser does not allocate any intermediate structure, it allocates the destination object's members if they are of type std::vector or std::string.

 ```c++

 // The type of the object contains attributes related to its json